bluewatertracks/bwt-datatable/README.md

   <img src="https://github.com/bluewatertracks/bwt-datatable/blob/master/images/bwt-datatable-mobile.png" alt="bwt-datatable mobile view"/>
 </p>

-We also try to add additional functionality and fix some bugs in datatable and we approve some pull requests from `paper-datatable`:
+We also tried to add additional functionality and fix some of the bugs in paper-datatable and also merge the following pull requests for ``paper-datatable``
 - Fix issue with null values inside paper-column [pull request #113](https://github.com/David-Mulder/paper-datatable/pull/113)
-- Change es6 to es5 code [request #51](https://github.com/David-Mulder/paper-datatable/pull/51) and [request #106](https://github.com/David-Mulder/paper-datatable/pull/106)
+- Change es6 to es5 code to support some of the older browsers [request #51](https://github.com/David-Mulder/paper-datatable/pull/51) and [request #106](https://github.com/David-Mulder/paper-datatable/pull/106)
+ (Hopefully when Polymer 2 ships with transpiling, we can rewrite the code into proper ES6 code)
 - Use textContent instead of innerHTML inside elements [request #108](https://github.com/David-Mulder/paper-datatable/pull/108)

 ## Installation